 TGbc Editor: please this subclause as shown below:

+The Destination URI element is included in an EBCS UL frame as described in 9.6.7.100 (EBCS UL frame format) and optionally as the last element in an Event or Diagnostic Request frame as described in 9.6.13.2 (Event Request frame format), or Diagnostic Request frames, as described in 9.6.13.4 (Diagnostic Request frame format).

-The Destination URI element contains URI and ESS Detection Interval values from the requesting STA that the responding STA can be used to deliver Event or Diagnostic Report frames.
+When carries in the Event Request frame or Diagnostic Request frame, the Destination URI element contains URI and ESS Detection Interval values from the requesting STA that the responding STA can be used to deliver Event or Diagnostic Report frames.

 The format of the Destination URI element is shown in Figure 9-481 (Destination URI element format)